A 5-Step Guide to Sustainable Business Travel

 To support the growth of sustainable aviation fuel, we became a founding member of the Sustainable Aviation Buyers Alliance.
 As part of the alliance, we help develop market infrastructure, drive demand, and engage in policy advocacy.
 Through this initiative, we see an opportunity for Salesforce to collaborate with airline suppliers and grow the market by aggregating the demand required from fuel producers.
 These supplier engagements will send a strong demand signal to the broader aviation industry.

-Offsetting your remaining carbon emissions by buying carbon credits is the last step toward achieving net zero carbon emissions.
+Offsetting your remaining carbon emissions by purchasing carbon credits is the last step toward achieving net zero carbon emissions.
 Keep in mind that carbon credits aren’t created equal in terms of impact.
 Avoidance offsets, for instance, include limiting tree harvesting or stopping untouched land from being converted into farmland.
 Removal credits include investing in healthy forests and oceans, both of which are natural carbon sinks that efficiently absorb CO2.

 Together, we can go net zero now.

-Net Zero Cloud is a sustainability management platform that allows companies to track, analyze, and report reliable emissions data in real time, enabling them to meet their net zero goals.
-A business travel dashboard provides real-time insights into which employees are traveling and by what mode.
-It shows which departments or geographies are responsible for the most carbon emissions and offers actionable data and insights that guide decisions and policies.
 Net Zero Cloud embeds conversion factors that conform to global standards and uses those factors to convert travel data into emissions data, saving you time and reducing calculation errors.
 The platform can also provide visibility into emissions data between you and your suppliers, helping your entire ecosystem achieve net zero.

 Ready to get started?